cBournhonesque/lightyear/examples/client_replication/README.md

 You will need a valid SSL certificate to test the example in wasm using webtransport.
 You will need to run the following
 commands:

-- `sh examples/generate.sh` (to generate the temporary SSL certificates, they are only valid for 2 weeks)
+- `cd "$(git rev-parse --show-toplevel)" && sh examples/certificates/generate.sh` (to generate the temporary SSL certificates, they are only valid for 2 weeks)
 - `cargo run -- server` to start the server.
 The server will print out the certificate digest (something like `1fd28860bd2010067cee636a64bcbb492142295b297fd8c480e604b70ce4d644`)
 - You then have to replace the certificate digest in the `assets/settings.ron` file with the one that the server printed